Staurikosaurus: Paleoecology

 During the Late Triassic dinosaurs played only a minor role in terrestrial life; a fact that would change by the Early Jurassic.
 Staurikosaurus coexisted with large rauisuchian archosaurs like Rauisuchus, which were the top carnivores in their ecosystem Staurikosaurus's paleocommunity included medium- to large-sized herbivorous rhynchosaurs and dicynodonts.
 Medium-sized omnivorous aetosaurs and cynodonts were also present.
 Dinosaurs were represented by the Herrerasaurids, which include Staurikosaurus, and the basal sauropodomorph Saturnalia.
 The contemporaneous occurrence of basal theropods Staurikosaurus, Herrerasaurus, and Eoraptor with the ornithischian Pisanosaurus suggests that the main carnivorous and herbivorous lineages were established during the middle part of the Carnian stage.
 A U-Pb (uranium decay) dating found that the Santa Maria Formation dated around 233.23 million years ago, putting it 1.5 million years older than the Ischigualasto Formation, and making the two formations approximately equal as the earliest dinosaur localities.

+The region where Staurikosaurus lived was arid to semi-arid, characterized by a mix of seed ferns, ferns, cycads, and conifers.
+The area was subjected to a major degree of uplift.